 - Record keeping: Companies must document each report received and ensure compliance, confidentiality, transparency and accountability.

-- Deletion: Dispose the personal data to comply with global mandates and other relevant legislation in the right manner.
+- Deletion: Dispose of personal data to properly comply with global mandates and other relevant legislation

-The new directive is an excellent opportunity for companies with a whistle-blower system to update The Corporate Whistle-blower Protection Program, disclose and report violations of various workplace safety, environmental, financial reform and securities laws.
+The directive is an excellent opportunity for companies with a whistle-blower system to update The Corporate Whistle-blower Protection Program to disclose and report violations of various workplace safety, environmental, financial reform and securities laws.
 Update policies and procedures on employee and management conduct and behaviour.
-Companies that violate the whistle-blower protection laws can face fines, suspension of government contracts, civil lawsuits, and reputation damage, reducing the company’s stock value by a substantial amount.
+Companies that violate the whistle-blower protection laws can face fines, suspension of government contracts, civil lawsuits, and reputation damage, reducing the company’s stock value substantially.

-Please send us an email to receive the Whistle-blower roadmap and framework or conducting in-house training and awareness or a whistle-blower seminar.
+Please send us an email to; email@example.com to receive the Whistle-blower roadmap and framework or conduct in-house training and awareness or a whistle-blower seminar.